 - ✨Environmental Friendly: Less wear and...

-It’s better to stick the tab to your natural nail instead of the fake one.
-It’s easier to control where the nail tab goes so nothing ends up crooked.
+- Apply the nail tab to your natural nail.
+It’s easier to control where the tab goes, so your faux nails don’t end up askew.

-Once the tab is in place, remove the top cover from the nail tab and place your fake nail over top.
-Press firmly for roughly 30 seconds or until it feels secure.
+- Once the tab is in place, remove the top cover and place your fake nail on top.
+Press firmly for about 30 seconds or until it feels secure.

-Rub the fake nail into your natural nail to remove any bubbles and close any gaps.
+- Finally, rub the fake nail onto your natural nail to banish any bubbles and close any gaps.

 2. Acrylic Mixture

-Removing these nails them requires a 15-minute soak in acetone, which dries out the nails and can make them brittle.
+Also, bear in mind that removing these nails requires a 15-minute soak in acetone, which can dry out and potentially make your nails brittle.

-Once your nails are clean and your cuticles are pushed back, buff your nails.
-Then wipe them clean with acetone or rubbing alcohol.
+- Start with clean nails and pushed back cuticles.
+Buff your nails and wipe them clean with acetone or rubbing alcohol.

-Soak your brush in the liquid monomer and then dip it into the powder polymer, creating a paste.
+- Next, soak your brush in the liquid monomer and dip it into the powder polymer.
+This creates a paste.

-Press down for 15 seconds to allow the acrylic to dry.
+- Press down for 15 seconds to let the acrylic dry.

 3. Gel Nail Polish